MRo47/MistyGro/README.md

 A photoresistor is used to measure ambient light which is then used to control the grow lights.

 - In sunny conditions the grow lights will be switched off.
-- No better source of light than the sun?
+- No better source of grow light than the sun?

 ### Temperature sensor